Personal notes used as a general recap before the Associate Cloud Engineer exam

 - Show the GCP cost and payment history - doc

-🏗️ Cloud Deployment Manager
+🏗️ Cloud Deployment Manager Link to heading

 Create and manage cloud resources with simple templates.